bodmandao/celo-lottery/README.md

     event LotteryWinner(address winner, uint256 amount);

-    modifier restricted() {
+    // Modifier to restrict access to only the manager modifier restricted() {
         require(msg.sender == manager, "Only the manager can call this function");
         _;
     }

-    modifier roundActive() {
+    // Modifier to ensure the current round is active modifier roundActive() {
         require(isRoundActive, "The current round is not active");
         _;
     }

-    constructor(uint256 _minimumPlayers) {
+    // Constructor to set the manager and minimum players for a round constructor(uint256 _minimumPlayers) {
         manager = msg.sender;
         minimumPlayers = _minimumPlayers;
         isRoundActive = false;
     }

-    function enter() public payable {
+    // Function for players to enter the lottery by contributing funds function enter() public payable {
         require(msg.value > 0.01 ether, "Minimum contribution is 0.01 ether");
         require(!isRoundActive, "Cannot enter while a round is active");